jakekara/jakekara.github.io/_projects/police-shootings.md

 automatically archived to preserve research evidence.
 The system also automates the process of publishing [the open data](https://github.com/washingtonpost/data-police-shootings) to GitHub.

-My team led re-engineered the backend system to be more reliable, extensible, and scalable.
+My team re-engineered the backend system to be more reliable, extensible, and scalable.

 I worked on both the application development and the deployment of the system, as well as helping to shape the product scope.